Updated: Sep 2

 Final Thoughts 7.7/10 C

 Survivor Series is my favorite PPV, but everything that makes Survivor Series great wasn't presented here.
 The night was filled with bad choices, terrible egg skits, and rare moments of good wrestling.
 Even the preshow match ended in a DQ when Damien Priest, once a beloved babyface and now an aggro heel caveman, hit Nakamura with a guitar.
-Survivor Series felt like more of a house show than a PPV, and anybody who saw how much thought was put into beforehand could have seen it coming.
+Survivor Series felt like more of a house show than a PPV, and anybody who saw how much thought was put into it beforehand could have seen it coming.

 Becky Lynch vs. Charlotte Flair